BASILAHAMED/NopCommerce-Keyword-Driven-Framework/README.md

 1. Login Feature
 2. Registration Feature
 ```
-Both tests are performed through keywords which drive the test cases to execute from the Excel file.
+Both tests are performed through a keyword-driven or parametrized approach where large datasets from Excel files are passed and verified.